Breakfast in London, dinner in Barcelona

 -

-At most European railway stations there is no physical barrier at all between the street outside, the station concourse, the platforms and the train.
+At most European railway stations there's no physical barrier between the street outside, the station concourse, the platforms and the train.
 Tickets are checked on board the train during the journey, not at the station.
 So even if you weren't catching a train and didn't have a ticket, you could wander into the station, walk up to the train and peer in through the windows!

 -

-There are some exceptions.
-Major Italian stations now have a simple manual ticket check between concourse and platform circulating area.
-In France some major stations have automatic ticket gates when boarding long-distance trains, scan the barcode on your ticket and they open, they're work until 2 minutes before departure.
+There are exceptions, of course.
+Major Italian stations have a simple manual ticket check or automatic ticket gates between concourse and platform circulating area.
+In France many major stations have automatic ticket gates when boarding long-distance trains, scan the barcode on your ticket and they open, they're work until 2 minutes before departure.
 But it's still nothing like air travel.

-In Spain, there's a brief luggage X-ray check before boarding AVE, Euromed, Alvia and other high-speed trains at stations on the high-speed network.
-Tickets are then checked before boarding.
-This may all take only a few minutes, but it's best not to arrive 30 seconds before your train leaves!
+In Spain, there's a brief luggage X-ray check and a manual ticket check before boarding AVE, Euromed, Alvia and other high-speed trains at stations on the high-speed network.
+This may all take only a few minutes, but don't arrive 30 seconds before your train leaves!

 -